 Dr. Philip Templeton is the founder and chief medical officer of DocPanel.
 He has an extensive background in both academic medicine and entrepreneurial medicine.
 A graduate and valedictorian at the University of Rochester School of Medicine, he did his internship in Medicine at the Georgetown University Hospital.
 His radiology residency was at the University of Maryland, where he also served as Chief Resident.
 He undertook his Thoracic Radiology Fellowship at the Massachusetts General Hospital.

 Academic highlights include: Thoracic Radiology Section Chief at Johns Hopkins and subsequently at the University of Maryland; Consultant Radiologist at the Armed Forces Institute of Pathology for ten years; and Radiology Professor and Chairman at the University of Maryland for ten years.
 His major academic interest was in the uses of CT and other technologies for examining thoracic pathology, with over 150 articles, book chapters, presentations, and exhibits on CT and MRI in the Thorax.
 He was a pioneer in the use of CT Fluoroscopy, lecturing and demonstrating CT Fluoro biopsy techniques nationally and internationally.
-He was a pioneer in digital x-ray and the use of PACS and teleradiology.
+He was also a pioneer in digital x-ray and the use of PACS and teleradiology.